nsummers98/Assignment-1/README.md

 # Assignment 1 ReadMe

-This project is a terminal version of the Spanish card game Siete y Medio, conceptually similar to Blackjack but using a Spanish deck known as a *baraja*.
+This project is a terminal version of the Spanish card game *Siete-y-Medio*, conceptually similar to Blackjack but using a Spanish deck known as a *baraja*.
 This deck is different from a conventional deck in that there are only 10 cards of each house: 7 numbered cards and three face cards.
 The game itself differs from Blackjack in that the face cards are only worth half a point each and the aim is